scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 We have developed a library specifically for the flavor of [Markdown](https://github.com/MooersLab/markdown-jupyter-voice-in/blob/main/markdown.csv) utilized in Jupyter notebooks.
 This library is used to insert the appropriate Markdown code in Markdown cells.

-We have included a [library for LaTeX](https://github.com/MooersLab/latex-voice-in) because Jupyter Lab can edit text files.
+We have included a [library for LaTeX](https://github.com/MooersLab/latex-voice-in) because Jupyter Lab can edit tex files.
-According to the above rule, we should use `insert latex equation` to insert the code for the equation environment.
-However, we broke this convention by omitting the word `latex` to make the commands more convenient because this is the default typesetting language we use daily.
-We were already comfortable with using the abbreviated commands.

 We have not figured out how to use voice commands to advance the cursor in a single step to sites where edits should be made, analogous to tab stops in conventional snippets.
 Instead, the built-in voice commands can move the cursor forward or backward and select replacement words.